Zamiell/isaac-racing-client/BUGS.md

 * It can cause you to get a 2nd Small Rock from a tinted rock.
 (Reported by Moucheron Quipet)
 * It can grant the Stompy transformation if you revive with Magic Mushroom.
 * Reviving with Magic Mushroom bugs out the screen.
 (Reported by thisguyisbarry)
+* Being a ghost while Mega Blast is active will show the animation playing but the blast itself will be removed.
 * Being a ghost will prevent Brimstone-style lasers from firing.
 (Reported by Xelnas)

 <br />